d0ugherty/93Benz/BenzBoard/README.txt

 ///***
 ///***		The user is expected to enter a move into the command line
 ///***		in long-algebraic notation. ex: e2e4  (White King's pawn to square e4).
 The board state will
-///***    be printed for every 4-5 character chess move that is entered.
+///***      be printed in for every 4-5 character chess move that is entered.
+Pieces on the board
+///***      are printed in FORSYTH-EDWARDS NOTATION.
 Copy & paste from
 ///***      a log is the fastest method to print multiple moves.
 ///***
 ______________________________________
 ///******EXAMPLE OUTPUT: